-Floating in a hot air balloon has always been on my Travel bucket list.
+Floating in a hot air balloon has always been on my travel bucket list.
 That doesn’t mean I was thrilled to check it off.
-Those that have been in a hot air balloon clearly know that this is crazy talk however I am sure there are some, like my girlfriend, that don’t love to fly and can relate.
+Those that have been in a hot air balloon clearly know that this is crazy talk however I am sure there are some, like my girlfriend, who don’t love to fly and can relate.
 Let me clarify.
 I love to fly.
 I grew up in small bush planes flying around northern Canada.
 Turbulence and rough landings are nothing new to me.
 Being in a wicker basket held by a sack of hot air and at the mercy of the wind is another story.
 So when the opportunity came up to float high above Cappadocia with Voyager Balloons, I had my hesitations.

 I have never been so excited to squeeze into a small basket with 10 strangers.

 With that, we signed our waivers and headed to the takeoff site.
 We passed countless other vehicles hauling baskets and vans shuttling passengers about to do the same thing as we were.
 This really brought home how popular hot air ballooning in Cappadocia has become.
 With so many tour companies taking to the sky how do you know your experience is going to stand out?
-With so many operators in Cappadocia I had to ask,
+With so many operators in Cappadocia, I had to ask,

 What makes Voyager Balloons different?

-We arrived at the take off site to find organized chaos – ground crews from several companies rushing to get their balloons in the air all at once.
+We arrived at the take off-site to find organized chaos – ground crews from several companies rushing to get their balloons in the air all at once.
 The scene was frantic although it could have been the Turkish coffee.
 We were somewhat hurried to get off the ground which is a shame as watching the swarm of balloons lifting off at sunrise was spectacular.
 Of course, I was free to return any morning to capture the moment from the ground and I briefly lied to myself saying I would do just that.

 We Shot up like a Balloon.

 It was the perfect day for a flight – clear blue skies and uncharacteristically warm winter weather which resulted in amazing views.
 We drifted high above Cappadocia and its odd rock formations.
-We got unobstructed views of the Göreme open air museum as well as caves carved out of hills, pigeon mansions, and Mt.
+We got unobstructed views of the Göreme open-air museum as well as caves carved out of hills, pigeon mansions, and Mt.
 Erciyes – the highest peak in Cappadocia.
 Seeing this wild landscape dotted with hot air balloons is a wonderful thing.
 Words really cannot describe how amazing this moment was.
 Thankfully I took lots of pictures:

 Voyager Balloons – Professionalism Above Cappadocia

 Halis and his co-pilot maneuvered the massive balloon with ridiculous precision, in ways I didn’t think were possible while being pushed around by the wind.
 Any hot air balloon fears were put to rest when we navigated the peaks and valleys of Cappadocia with ease.
 We were up and over rock formations as if we were bouncing on a trampoline and were so close to the Fairy Chimneys that you could reach out and touch them.
 Impressive to say the least.

-While all the other balloons were landing we were still flying high above Cappadocia and the Rose Valley for one last peak – then the wind stopped.
+While all the other balloons were landing we were still flying high above Cappadocia and the Rose Valley for one last peak.
+Then the wind stopped.
 The result?
 An extra 30 minutes or so waiting for the right conditions to bring us down.
 This meant 30 more minutes to enjoy the beautiful surroundings.
 Obviously, no one was complaining.

 When we finally did come down we were presented with a flute (or two depending on your nerves) of celebratory champagne – which is just that.
 A toast has become a tradition after hot air balloon flights as a playful way to say “you made it.”
 Jokes or not it was a welcomed drink and was the perfect way to cap an amazing experience.
 Nothing like a little alcohol to boost that already spiking adrenaline!

-An example of this was his help with the implementation of communication systems between not only his balloons, but all balloons in the air no matter the company.
+An example of this is his help in implementing communication systems between balloons.
+This is not only with his balloons, but all balloons in the air.
 This has allowed pilots to share weather conditions, current location, and planned routes – or as much as you can plan when the wind suddenly changes direction.
-Halis also explain the history of hot air ballooning in Cappadocia and gave the background on how it became so popular, and he should know.
-Halis has not only been flying balloons for over a decade, but teaching others as well.
+Halis also explained the history of hot air ballooning in Cappadocia and gave the background on how it became so popular, and he should know.
+Halis has not only been flying balloons for over a decade but teaching others as well.
 His knowledge and love of the area he was born and raised in only reaffirmed my conclusion that this is the safest and best hot air balloon company in Cappadocia.

-the hesitation busting experience, opinions, and words are my own.
+the hesitation-busting experience, opinions, and words are my own.